Timely and Massive Communication in 6G: Pragmatics, Learning, and Inference: Semantic and Pragmatic Communication

-As an attempt for a clearer distinction between these two problem types, we resort to the five linguistic domains~\cite{gleason2022development}, as shown in Fig.~\ref{fig:linguistic}, and relate them to the domains in communication engineering, as well as to Weaver's classification. \emph{Phonology} deals with the speech sounds and phonemes as basic ingredients of a language; they can be related to the symbols or channel uses of an information-theoretic model or physical layer in communication engineering. \emph{Morphology} studies the minimal meaningful units of language called morphemes; such a meaningful unit in a a communication system would be a codeword or a packet. \emph{Syntax} deals with the rules to form sentences and can thus be related to the correct protocol operation.
-However, there is no clear distinction with the notion of a packet: in networking, a packet is a data unit with integrity check (error detection) and the error detection can be seen as a syntactic operation that is part of the protocol.
-Regardless of that, the first three linguistic domains can be mapped, as a group, to the three general topics of communication engineering (physical layer design, coding, and higher-layer protocols) and thereby to Weaver's technical problem. \emph{Semantics} refers to the study of combination of words to convey meaning.
+As an attempt for a clearer distinction between Levels B and C, we resort to the classification in linguistics~\cite{gleason2022development}, as shown in Fig.~\ref{fig:linguistic}, and relate them to problems in communication engineering, as well as to Weaver's classification. \emph{Phonology} deals with the speech sounds and phonemes as basic ingredients of a language.
+A phoneme can be related to a physical layer symbol from a given constellation used in communication engineering or a channel use in an information-theoretic model. \emph{Morphology} studies the minimal meaningful units of language called morphemes.
+In a communication system, such a meaningful unit can be a group of symbols, such as an OFDM symbol, a codeword, or a packet. \emph{Syntax} deals with the rules to form sentences and can thus be related to the correct protocol operation.
+Some syntactic elements are also present in individual packets, as they are data units with integrity check that allow design of link-layer protocols with error detection.
+Regardless of that, the first three linguistic domains can be mapped, as a group, to various elements that constitute the technical communication problem, as illustrated in Fig.~\ref{fig:linguistic}. \emph{Semantics} studies the signs and their relation to the world\footnote{Following the argument of C. W. Morris on the ambiguity of ``meaning'' due to overuse, we have adopted his definition of semantics, without the word ``meaning''.
+See: C. W. Morris, Foundations of the Theory of Signs.
+University of Chicago Press, 1938.}.
 Finally, \emph{pragmatics} refers to the rules in conversation and social contexts, including implicit communication through external cues and shared context.
-Fig.~\ref{fig:linguistic} shows that these two domains, corresponding to Weaver's semantic and effectiveness levels, leave a vacuum in traditional communication engineering, and therefore, attract research activity.
-Against this background, we can attempt to define a distinction between semantic and pragmatic (effective) communication.
+Fig.~\ref{fig:linguistic} shows that these two domains, corresponding to Weaver's semantic and effectiveness levels, are not considered in the design of modern communication systems, which focus on the technical problem, and therefore, has motivated a flurry of recent research activity.
+Against this background, we will first attempt to define a distinction between semantic and pragmatic communications.
+Our choice to use the term ``pragmatic'' to refer to Level C problems is motivated by a closer match with the linguistic metaphor, which clarifies the distinction between the two.